 Hiking Hough is not usually done as a single climb.
 Once on the ridge, it makes sense to attempt other peaks in the range via the well-defined herd path.
-They are commonly done as an overnight.
+They are commonly done as an overnight camping trips.
 However, if pressed for time or hiking it in winter, climbing it as a single climb out and back makes sense.

 |Main trails & paths||Hunter’s Pass Trail, Lillian Brook Herd Path.|

 |Hardest route||Boquet Forks Herd Path over Grace, South Dix, and Pough OR over Dix from Round Pond|